rsdoiel/sqlish/README.md

 # Overview

-JavaScript's ability to chaining function calls provides an nice semantic for generating SQL statments. sqlish (Californian pronounciation: sk wil' ish) takes this approach and attempts to be portable as well as simple to use.
+JavaScript's ability to chaining function calls provides an nice semantic for generating SQL statements. sqlish (Californian pronunciation: sk wil' ish) takes this approach and attempts to be portable as well as simple to use.